makersacademy/airport_challenge/README.md

 I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport
 4) A 'plane' to 'take_off' + remove from 'airport'

-5) Give 'airports' "DEFAULT_CAPACITY", overwritten                (attr_accessor)

 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full
-6) Prevent 'plane' 'land' if 'airports' are full.
+5) Prevent 'plane' 'land' if 'airports' are full.

+As the system designer
+So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
+6) Give 'airports' "DEFAULT_CAPACITY", overwritten                (attr_accessor)

 7) Create 'weather' to set sunny/stormy (random number generator)